 Why attend a Future of Christendom conference?

-Without doubt, Most of our readers have noticed the shortfalls of social media.
-While teleconferencing can handily enable us to assemble the nuts and bolts of our short term projects, we have all noticed the differences between electronic communication and meeting face to face.
+Without a doubt, most of our readers have noticed the shortfalls of social media.
+While teleconferencing can handily enable us to assemble the nuts and bolts of our short-term projects, we have all noticed the differences between electronic communication and meeting face to face.
 The teleconference or social media platform may get us 80% of what we need, nearly for free.
 A conference puts us in touch to grab that last 20%.

 If we are truly working to build God’s Kingdom, we cannot afford to squander all the work in a failure of communication.
 So yes, the last 20% is the costliest, yet it is so very valuable.

 A focused conference puts us together with like-minded people…people who “get it”…with enough time to share ideas, and to generate better ones.
 Have you ever noticed how this happens almost spontaneously when Christians gather together with time for a lively discussion?
 We have!

 A conference breaks through the insulation that can surround us in a way that only happens in person.
 It is exciting to realize that the people who spend the time and money to attend are usually people with ideas and who are looking for better ways to do things!